Estimation of a Two-component Mixture Model with Applications to Multiple Testing: The model and identifiability

 where sub-CDF is a non-decreasing right-continuous function taking values between 0 and 1.
 In particular, $\alpha_0<\alpha$ if and only if there exists $\epsilon \in (0,1)$ such that $\alpha F_s-\epsilon F_b$ is a sub-CDF.
 Furthermore, $\alpha_0=0$ if and only if $F=F_b.$ \end{lemma}

-In the following we separately identify $\alpha_0$ for any distribution, be it continuous or discrete or a mixture of the two, with a series of lemmas proved in Appendix 2.
-A CDF $G$ can be uniquely represented as a weighted sum of an absolutely continuous CDF $G^{(a)}$ and a piecewise constant CDF $G^{(d)}$, i.e., where $(1-\eta)$ is the sum total of all the point masses of $G$.
+In the following we separately identify $\alpha_0$ for any distribution, be it continuous or discrete or a mixture of the two, with a series of lemmas proved in Appendix \ref{sec:Ident_Cont}.
+By an application of the Lebesgue decomposition theorem in conjunction with the Jordan decomposition theorem (see page 142, Chapter V, Section $3a^*$ of \cite{Feller2Old}), we have that any CDF $G$ can be uniquely represented as a weighted sum of a piecewise constant CDF $G^{(d)},$ an absolutely continuous CDF $G^{(a)},$ and a continuous but singular CDF $G^{(s)},$ i.e., $G = \eta_1 G^{(a)}+\eta_2 G^{(d)}+\eta_3 G^{(s)}$, where $\eta_i \ge 0$, for $i = 1,2,3$, and $ \eta_1 + \eta_2 + \eta_3 =1$.
+However, from a practical point of view, we can assume $\eta_3=0,$ since singular functions almost never occur in practice; see e.g., \cite{Parzen60}.
+Hence, we may assume \be G = \eta G^{(a)}+(1-\eta)G^{(d)},\ee where $(1-\eta)$ is the sum total of all the point masses of $G$.
 Let $d(G)$ denote the set of all jump discontinuities of $G$, i.e., $d(G) = \{x \in \mathbb{R}: G(x) - G(x-) >0\}$.
 Let us define $J_G: d(G) \rightarrow [0,1]$ to be a function defined only on the jump points of $G$ such that $J_G(x) = G(x)-G(x-)$ for all $x \in d(G)$.
 The following result addresses the identifiability issue when both $F_s$ and $F_b$ are discrete CDFs.